Skip to main content

 How do I convert Kilonewton-meters to Ounce-force-inches?

-A metric unit of torque equal to 1,000 newton-meters.
+A metric unit of torque/moment equal to exactly 1,000 newton-meters.
 To convert Kilonewton-meters to Ounce-force-inches, multiply by 141612.
 For example, 25 kN·m equals 3540300 oz·in.

 How many Ounce-force-inches are in 1 Kilonewton-meter?